sonalishyma/sonalishyma/README.md

 ## What I build

-I am a data scientist and product strategist studying Data Science and Business Economics at UC San Diego.
-I work across **applied AI, analytics, markets, finance, and product design** where I take ambiguous questions from evidence to a useful, documented experience.
+I'm Sonali, a data analyst and Data Science major at UC San Diego who turns data into business decisions, using AI and automation for the heavy lifting so the focus stays on insight.
+I work across analytics, applied AI, and strategic finance.

 | Product & strategy | Data & AI | Finance & markets |
 |---|---|---|